vitalab/vitalab.github.io/article/_posts/2019-10-24-mixup-beyond-empirical-risk-minimization.md

 - Smoother decision boundaries
 - Learned representations with less directions of variance
 - Better generalization than other competitive regularizers (e.g. dropout)
-- Improved robstness to adversarial attacks
+- Improved robustness to adversarial attacks

 # Method